Man admits killing elderly couple

 McEntee who is being held at a secure psychiatric unit at Knockbracken, was rearraigned in court on Wednesday.

-He was flanked in the dock by two medical staff from the unit and pleaded not guilty to the murders but guilty to manslaughter by reason of diminished responsibility
+He was flanked in the dock by two medical staff from the unit and pleaded not guilty to the murders but guilty to manslaughter by reason of diminished responsibility.

+McEntee also pleaded guilty to a further five charges, namely breaking into Mr and Mrs Cawdery's home with a knife and stealing a bank card and car keys, indecently exposing himself, stealing their Renault Kangoo and causing damage to it, and driving dangerously.

+In addition he admitted two counts of theft on the same date, and also entered a guilty plea to breaking into a house at Derrybeg Lane in Newry and stealing a key on 25 May 2017.

 The judge, who has asked for psychiatric reports to be prepared on the accused, said: "This will be a difficult sentencing exercise".